 - Complete our Child Protection pack (these easy steps are outlined below)

-At St Francis Xavier’s, all volunteers, homestay hosts, P&F executives and staff are required to have a current Blue Card, particularly when working with students other than their own.
+All volunteers, homestay hosts, P&F executives and staff are required to have a current Blue Card, particularly when working with students other than their own.
 Volunteer Blue Cards are free and application forms can be downloaded from the link below.

 Our volunteers are also required to fulfill the following Diocesan directed Child Protection procedures.